jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

-(1) The Electoral Commission must reject a bulk nomination schedule lodged under section 146D— (a) if the schedule is not lodged by the secretary of a political party registered under Part 4; or (b) if the intention to lodge the schedule has not been notified under section 146B; or (c) if the schedule is not lodged with the Electoral Commission by noon on the day before nomination day; or (d) if the schedule does not contain the declaration required by section 146E(2); or (da)
+(1) The Electoral Commission must reject a bulk nomination schedule lodged under section 146D— (a) if the schedule is not lodged by the secretary of a political party registered under Part 4; or (b) if the intention to lodge the schedule has not been notified under section 146B; or (c) if the schedule is not lodged with the Electoral Commission by noon on nomination day; or (d) if the schedule does not contain the declaration required by section 146E(2); or (da)
-  (e) if the deposit required by section 146F(1) is not paid by noon on the day before nomination day.
+  (e) if the deposit required by section 146F(1) is not paid by noon on nomination day.
-(2) The Electoral Commission must not accept the nomination of a candidate listed on a bulk nomination schedule in any case where a Returning Officer would be required to reject the nomination of that candidate under section 145(2) if the candidate had been nominated under section 143; and the provisions of subsections (2) to (5) of section 145 apply accordingly with all necessary modifications.
+(2) The Electoral Commission must not accept the nomination of a candidate listed on a bulk nomination schedule in any case where the Electoral Commission would be required to reject the nomination of that candidate under section 145(2) if the candidate had been nominated under section 143, and the provisions of section 145(2) and (3) apply accordingly with all necessary modifications.
 (3) The Electoral Commission must reject the nomination of a candidate listed on a bulk nomination schedule if— (a) the candidate is not qualified both to be a candidate and to be elected as a member of Parliament; or (b) the written notice required by section 146E(3) in relation to that candidate is not lodged with the Electoral Commission by noon on nomination day.